-What types of evidence are usually admitted, and how is evidence usually taken?
-(Will the IBA Rules on the Taking of Evidence in International Commercial Arbitration, or the 'Prague Rules' (the Rules on the Efficient Conduct of Proceedings in International Arbitration), generally be taken into account?)
+29 What types of evidence are usually admitted, and how is evidence usually taken?
+Will the IBA Rules on the Taking of Evidence in International Arbitration generally be taken into account?

 As stated in the Arbitration Act's preamble, the maximum freedom and flexibility of the parties and of the arbitrator governs the evidence-taking stage.
 As long as the principles of equality and contradiction are respected, the Spanish legislator aims to distinguish international arbitration from domestic practices.